NFL Fever 2000

-NFL Fever 2000 is an American football video game published and developed by Microsoft Game Studios for Windows in 1999.
+NFL Fever 2000 is an American football video game published and developed by Microsoft Game Studios for Windows in North America on August 26, 1999.
 The game was followed by NFL Fever 2002.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.

 It was nominated for Computer Gaming World's "Sports Game of the Year" award, which went to High Heat Baseball 2000.